DavidSpickett/BadgerKernel/README.md

 [![Build Status](https://travis-ci.com/DavidSpickett/ARMMultiTasking.svg?branch=master)](https://travis-ci.com/DavidSpickett/ARMMultiTasking)

-A simple demo showing tasks cooperativley sharing time.
+A simple set of demos showing tasks cooperativley sharing time.

 Current build targets are ARM and AArch64.
 Each platform has it's own folder in '/src/hw' for its specific code.